-"More area in the West has persistently been in drought during the past 15 years than in any other 15-year period since the 1150s and 1160s." -- bioclimatologist Park Williams photo: Jeff Lee
+"More area in the West has persistently been in drought during the past 15 years than in any other 15-year period since the 1150s and 1160s." -- bioclimatologist Park Williams

 As Lake Mead Levels Drop, The West Braces For Bigger Drought Impact kind of scary, you know."